The Student Health Center is located in Scholler Hall, lower level.

 Contact the Business Office at 215.951.2960 to purchase University-sponsored health insurance.

-Student Health Services is comprised of our administrative assistant/vaccine/insurance coordinator and two board-certified nurse practitioners.
-The Student Health Center (SHC) is open weekdays during the academic year to provide health assessments and treatment as needed.
+Student Health Services is comprised of our administrative assistant/vaccine/insurance coordinator and board-certified nurse practitioners.
+The Student Health Center (SHC) is open weekdays during the academic year to provide the assessment and treatment of illnesses and injuries.

 For students with SICK VISIT/ URGENT CARE needs: